mrlesmithjr/ansible-elk-processor/README.md

   - type: vCenter
     tags:
       - VMware
-logstash_workers: []  #defines the number of worker processes for logstash to spawn/cpu...default is 1/cpu...define here or in group_vars/group
+#logstash_workers: 1  #defines the number of worker processes for logstash to spawn/cpu...default is 1/cpu...define here or in group_vars/group
 powerdns_blacklists:
 #  - malware
   - social_networking